lucas-faget/chess-ts/README.md

 It returns :

-- `Move` object containing the details of the undone move
+- A `Move` object if the move was successfully removed

 - `null` if there are no moves to undo